Gin-Quin/Mopus/README.md

 Nonetheless there are cases when keeping comments is useful, so I plan to add support for comments.

 ### Sourcemaps
 Mopus does not produce sourcemaps yet.
-I don't plan to add sourcemaps support before the [Javascript class fields proposal](https://github.com/tc39/proposal-class-fields) is live, because the most complex part for generating sourcemaps is to deal with class fields transformations.
+I don't plan to add sourcemaps support before the [Javascript class fields proposal](https://github.com/tc39/proposal-class-fields) is live, because the most complex part about generating sourcemaps is to deal with class fields transformation.